ZoomyCat/edge226.github.io/README.md

 ### About me.

 I've been a geek all my life and have been using Linux a long time.
 I've done a lot of experiments in that time.
-I am a co-founder, Lead designer and Lead programmer of the future Lucid OS distribution.
+I am a co-founder, Lead designer and Lead programmer of the future OrbOS distribution.

 ### My Vision.